Safeguards, Co-Benefits & SDGs

 • Documentation of all identified stakeholders and their respective rights claims.

-• Project developers should ensure their feedback was recorded and incorporated, and that diverse and marginalized voices were included
+• Project developers must ensure their feedback was recorded and incorporated, and that diverse and marginalized voices were included

 Indigenous Peoples and Local Communities (IPLCs)